hetida/hetida-designer/docs/persisting_models.md

 But the "management" part, i.e. selecting the current/prod model, fallback procedures on declining performance and so on has to be implemented around the systems which invoke hetida designer from the outside.

 ### Note on custom classes
 Custom classes can be defined in components, which return the class via a component output.
 If it is only necessary to ensure that such a class has been imported it is sufficient to include the exact same component in the respective workflow.
-The output of the component may be routed to the "Forget" component.
+The output of the component may be routed to the "Forget" component or dropped via the [drop adapter](./adapter_system/drop_result_adapter.md).

 A minimal example is provided in the [Tips and Tricks](./tips_and_tricks.md).